 Is a little pink in turkey OK?

 Don’t judge a book by its cover, and don’t judge a turkey by its color!
 The only way to know if turkey is done is to take its temperature.
 A smoked turkey will always be pink, and even a non-smoked turkey might remain pink in places even after it reaches an internal temperature of 165ºF.
+How long to cook a turkey doesn’t change based on the color; the temperature is always most important.

 Can you put an undercooked turkey back in the oven?